Daredevil (Marvel Comics series): Late 1990s: Joe Quesada, Kevin Smith and David Mack

-2000s
+Early 2000s: Jeph Loeb and Brian Michael Bendis

 The 2001 Daredevil: Yellow miniseries, written by Jeph Loeb, presented another take on Daredevil's origins, purporting to illustrate letters written to Karen Page after her death.
 The series depicts the early rivalry between Matt Murdock and Foggy Nelson for Page's affection, and incorporates many events depicted in the earliest issues of Daredevil.
 The supervillains the Owl and the Purple Man appear as antagonists.
 In this story, Daredevil credits Page with coining the phrase "The Man Without Fear", and she suggests to Daredevil he wear all maroon instead of dark red and yellow.

 Brian Michael Bendis wrote a long run of Daredevil stories in the 2000s.

 David Mack brought colleague Brian Michael Bendis to Marvel to co-write the following arc, "Wake Up" in vol. 2, #16–19 (May 2001 – August 2001), which follows reporter Ben Urich as he investigates the aftereffects of a fight between Daredevil and the new Leap-Frog, particularly on Leap-Frog's young son.
 After an interlude, Bendis resumed his arc in issue #26 (December 2001).
 In this run, Murdock meets his romantic interest and future wife Milla Donovan, who is also blind.
 Donovan later considers having the marriage annulled, on the grounds of Murdock's dishonesty.
 Bendis's storyline also explores the re-emergence of the Kingpin, the betrayal of him by his associates (including his own son), and vengeance for this betrayal enacted by his wife, Vanessa Fisk.
 Vanessa Fisk takes over the Kingpin's empire and sells it to gentrifiers and to real estate magnate Donald Trump.
 When Kingpin attempts to return to power, Daredevil beats him to the point of incapacity and declares himself a new "kingpin" of Hell's Kitchen, forbidding all criminal activity.
 In the Bendis and Maleev period, Daredevil's identity is leaked, first to the FBI and subsequently to the press.
 He becomes desperate to hold onto his increasingly tenuous secret identity, willing to make enormous sacrifices in service of this goal.
 At the conclusion of Bendis's storyline, Murdock is arrested and imprisoned alongside his adversaries, with the FBI hoping that he will be killed by his enemies.
 Bendis won an Eisner Award for Best Writer for his work on Daredevil, as well as other concurrent titles, in 2002 and 2003.
 Daredevil by Bendis and Maleev also won the Eisner for Best Continuing Series in 2003.
 Bendis says he was congratulated for this achievement by Frank Miller.
 However, Miller joked with him that the award was also his; Bendis responded that he was "glad that he knew I knew that without him, nothing we did would have existed."